Kew (NSW)

 Kew faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.2%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 9.9%, followed by graduate diplomas (2.8%) and postgraduate qualifications (2.5%).
-Vocational credentials are prominent, with 43.3% of residents aged 15+ holding them - advanced diplomas at 10.0% and certificates at 33.3%.
+The area's university qualification rate is 15.2%, significantly lower than NSW's average of 32.2%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 9.9%, followed by graduate diplomas (2.8%) and postgraduate qualifications (2.5%).
+Vocational credentials are prominent, with 43.3% of residents aged 15+ holding such qualifications - advanced diplomas comprise 10.0% and certificates make up 33.3%.

 Frequently Asked Questions - Education